rotundasoftware/cartero/README.md

 #### ##cartero_extends *parentView*

-This Directive is used in server side templates to specify that one template "inherits" all of the assets of another.
-It is analogous to (and is often used in combination with) the "extends" feature offered by [nunjucks](http://nunjucks.jlongster.com/), [Jade](http://jade-lang.com/), [Twig](http://twig.sensiolabs.org/), and other popular server side templating languages. *parentView* must be a path relative to the view directory (pre-pended with the view directory's `namespace`, if it has one).
+This Directive is used in server side templates to specify that one template should "inherit" all of the assets of another. *parentView* must be a path relative to the view directory (pre-pended with the view directory's `namespace`, if it has one).

 ```erb
 <%# ##cartero_extends "layouts/site_layout.twig" %>